Aavash2063/tasktrack/docs/checkpoint3_plan.md

 # Checkpoint 3: Third Feature Plan

 ## Feature Name
-Save and Load Tasks
+Task Completion via Menu Selection

 ## Description
-This feature allows tasks to be saved to a file when the program exits and loaded automatically when the program starts.
-This ensures that tasks are not lost between runs.
+This feature allows users to mark an existing task as completed by selecting it from a numbered menu.
+It builds on the task list and display functionality by adding interactive task state updates.

 ## Why This Feature?
-So far, tasks only exist while the program is running.
-Saving and loading tasks makes the application practical for real use and completes the basic task tracking workflow.
+After adding and displaying tasks, the next logical step is allowing users to update task status.
+This makes the application more practical and closer to a real-world task manager.

 ## Classes Involved
 - Task